Kovah/LinkAce-Website/content/docs/v1/setup/setup-without-docker.md

 Make a copy of the `.env.example` file and name it `.env`.
 Please do not change any values in it now!

-### 3. Install dependencies and generate a secret key
+### 3. Generate a secret key

-Run the following commands to install all needed dependencies and prepare LinkAce for the setup:
+Run the following command to generate a secret key for your application and prepare LinkAce for the setup:

 ```
-composer install --prefer-dist

 php artisan key:generate
-php artisan vendor:publish --provider="Spatie\Backup\BackupServiceProvider"

-npm install
-npm run prod
 ```

 ### 4. Point your web server to /public